Logo

 Capture

-Shoot with your Visorix VR180 camera.
+Shoot with your Visorix stereoscopic 3D cinema camera.
 Same VR16 format across the whole lineup.

 STEP 02